Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-commission-management.md

 ## Update address for receiving commission
 __Description__
 `UpdateReceivedAddr` change the receiving commission address to a new address.
-It also change the withdrawing of commission to this new address.

 __Parameters__